shintarou37/get-date/README.md

 # offset-hours

-A tiny utility that returns a JavaScript `Date` object offset by a given number of hours from "now".
+A tiny utility library providing simple functions to offset the current time by hours or minutes.

 ## Installation